franklin113/LTC-Timecode-Generator/README.md

 Down the line...

 Countdown Window -

 This shows your cue name and the countdown to 0.

 Timecode Window -

-Shows you current timecode with a clock.
-It's the analog clock readout of your timecode that noone asked for.
+Shows you current timecode with an analog clock readout that noone asked for, but got anyway.